 Topsoil is by definition the top layer of soil that shall support vegetation, which shall be retained for later re-use.

-Stripping of all topsoil shall be carried out in the immediate areas to be occupied by the works, including areas of excavation where material from excavation shall be used in fill, areas to be occupied by temporary works, or any other areas as directed by the .
-Stripped topsoil shall be stored in a location agreed with the and shall not exceed 2 m in height.
+Stripping of all topsoil shall be carried out in the immediate areas to be occupied by the works, including areas of excavation where material from excavation shall be used in fill, areas to be occupied by temporary works, or any other areas as directed by the Project Manager.
+Stripped topsoil shall be stored in a location agreed with the Project Manager and shall not exceed 2 m in height.
 Stored topsoil shall be kept free of weeds and grasses.

 Preparation of Foundation